-The reverse depicts a loving panda bear gently holding a baby panda with beautiful high mountain tops on the background.
-The face value of the coin is on the left and weight “8 g” and the gold content marked “Au .999” are inscribed at the top of the coin.
+The reverse depicts an annually renewed design of a panda bear.
+2021 coin features a cute panda baby climbing the tree supervised by his caring mother.
+The face value of the coin, the weight “8 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Your order delivered by UPS is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is between 1 and 3 working days.
 You will receive a notification by SMS or mail when your package has arrived.
 If you wish, you can also personally pick up your order at one of our offices in Copenhagen the same day we notify you that we have received the payment.
 In cases where we are unable to send your order right away, we will always inform you about the time delay.